Jimmy Carter to celebrate 98 with family, friends, baseball

 James Earl Carter Jr. won the 1976 presidential election after beginning the campaign as a little-known one-term Georgia governor.
 His surprise performance in the Iowa caucuses established the small, Midwestern state as an epicenter of presidential politics.
 Carter went on to defeat President Gerald Ford in the general election, largely on the strength of sweeping the South before his native region shifted heavily to Republicans.

 The former first couple almost immediately began planning The Carter Center.
 It opened in Atlanta in 1982 as a first-of-its-kind effort for a former president.
-The stated mission: to advance peace, human rights and public health causes around the world.
+The stated mission is to advance peace, human rights, and public health causes around the world.
 Carter won the Nobel Peace Prize in 2002.
 He traveled internationally into his 80s and 90s, and he did not retire officially from the board until 2020.

 “He’s enjoying his retirement,” said Alexander, who assumed her role in 2020, about the time Jason Carter took over for his grandfather.
 But “he spends a lot of time thinking about the projects that he started and the projects that we’re continuing.”